tarantool/ansible-cartridge/doc/steps.md

-# Role Facts Descriptions
+# Role Variables Descriptions

-Some of useful facts establishes during preparation, so you can use them at any step:
+Some of useful variables establishes during preparation, so you can use them at any step:

 - `instance_info` - information for a current instance.
 It's a dictionary with fields:
   - `app_conf_file` - path to file with application config;